MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Experiments

 \subsection{Is MVP-LAM Effective for Manipulation?}

-\paragraph{Benchmarks.} To examine whether VLA pretrained with MVP-LAM benefits from its action-centricity, we evaluate downstream manipulation on SIMPLER and LIBERO-Long with a single image and natural language description.
-Figure~\ref{fig:pretrain_finetune_detail} shows example demonstrations from both benchmarks.
+\paragraph{Benchmarks.} To examine whether VLA pretrained with MVP-LAM benefits from action-centricity, we evaluate manipulation performance on SIMPLER and LIBERO benchmarks.
+Figure~\ref{fig:task_detail} shows example demonstrations from both benchmarks.

-SIMPLER has been shown to correlate with real-world performance even though it is simulation-based.
-We evaluate four SIMPLER tasks using a 7-DoF WidowX arm to assess generalization across diverse manipulation goals: StackG2Y (stack the green cube on the yellow block), Carrot2Plate (place the carrot on the plate), Spoon2Towel (place the spoon on the towel), and Eggplant2Bask (place the eggplant in the basket).
-Since SIMPLER does not provide an official finetuning dataset, we use 100 diverse trajectories collected by \citet{lapa} (25 per task) and report both grasp rate and success rate.
+SIMPLER has been shown to correlate with real-world performance even though it is a simulation benchmark.
+We evaluate four tasks using a 7-DoF WidowX arm to assess generalization across diverse manipulation goals: StackG2Y (stack the green cube on the yellow block), Carrot2Plate (place the carrot on the plate), Spoon2Towel (place the spoon on the towel), and Eggplant2Bask (place the eggplant in the basket).
+Since SIMPLER does not provide an official finetuning dataset, we use 100 trajectories collected by \citet{lapa} (25 per task) and report both grasp rate and success rate.

-LIBERO-Long evaluates the long-horizon manipulation performance which is the most challenging subset of LIBERO suites.
-The evaluation consists of a suite of 10 long-horizon tasks with natural language goal descriptions.
-For each task, we evaluate 10 runs with 5 random seeds, and the results are reported as the average of success rate over all 10 tasks.
+We further evaluate on four LIBERO suites.
+LIBERO-Spatial, LIBERO-Object, and LIBERO-Goal evaluate generalization to novel spatial layouts, objects, and goals respectively, and LIBERO-Long evaluates long-horizon manipulation.
+Each suite contains 10 tasks, and we report the average success rate over 10 rollouts across 50 random seeds.

-\paragraph{Baselines.} We compare VLA pretrained by MVP-LAM latent actions against the following baselines.
-We provide the implementation details of the baselines in Appendix \ref{sec:detail_of_vla_baselines}. \begin{itemize} \item \textbf{Latent action baselines.} UniVLA~\cite{univla} pretrained on Bridge V2 is our primary baseline since the only difference is the LAM used in VLA pretraining.
-In addition, we include LAPA~\cite{lapa} which is a representative latent action based VLA. \item \textbf{VLA baselines.} OpenVLA~\cite{openvla} is a VLA model that leverages a large-scale pretraining dataset, including OXE.
+\paragraph{Baselines.} We compare VLA pretrained on MVP-LAM latent actions against the following baselines.
+We provide the implementation details of the baselines in Appendix \ref{sec:detail_of_vla_baselines}. \begin{itemize} \item \textbf{Latent action baselines.} UniVLA~\cite{univla} pretrained on Bridge V2 is our primary baseline.
+It shares the same VLM backbone and the same finetuning and action decoding pipeline, so differences can be attributed to the choice of LAM.
+In addition, we include LAPA~\cite{lapa}, which is a representative VLA based on latent actions. \item \textbf{VLA baselines.} OpenVLA~\cite{openvla} is a VLA model that leverages a large-scale pretraining dataset, including OXE.
 Octo~\cite{octo} is transformer-based policy baselines trained on diverse robotic datasets with a unified action representation.
 Finally, we include $\pi_{0}$ ~\cite{pi0} which is state-of-the-art VLA model. \end{itemize}